Michael Frontzeck

-Michael Frontzeck (born 26 March 1964) is a German professional football coach and former player who is assistant coach of VfL Wolfsburg.
+Michael Frontzeck (born 26 March 1964) is a German professional football coach and former player who was most recently assistant coach of VfL Wolfsburg.

 As a player he was a left back who notably played in the Bundesliga across three spells for Borussia Mönchengladbach.
 He also had a spell in the Premier League for Manchester City as well as playing for VfB Stuttgart, VfL Bochum and SC Freiburg He earned 19 caps for Germany and was in the squad at Euro 1992.
 As a manager Frontzeck has had spells in charge of Alemannia Aachen, Arminia Bielefeld, Borussia Mönchengladbach, FC St. Pauli, Hannover 96 and 1.
 FC Kaiserslautern.

 Playing career

 Frontzeck began his career in the Bundesliga in 1982 with Borussia Mönchengladbach.
 From 1989 to 1994, he played for VfB Stuttgart as a left back.
 He returned to Borussia Mönchengladbach for the season 1995–96 but then had his first stay abroad in the 1996–97 season with Manchester City.
 After playing for SC Freiburg and a last season for Borussia Mönchengladbach, he ended his player career in May 2000.

 He played for the Germany national team from 1984 to 1992 in a total of 19 games and won a runners-up medal in UEFA Euro 1992.